- Free delivery over £40

 Sylk & pregnancy

-Pregnancy, childbirth and breastfeeding can be a contributing factor to vaginal dryness.
+Pregnancy, childbirth and breastfeeding can be contributing factors to vaginal dryness.
 Because Sylk is a plant-based, natural product, unlike other vaginal moisturisers it is, therefore, safe to use during pregnancy and while breastfeeding.

 How to use Sylk